 Since the second year of the All American Quarter Horse Congress, an accomplished horsewoman has represented the Congress and in turn, the Quarter Horse industry.
 Candidates for Congress Queen must represent a state, regional or provincial Quarter Horse association and have the signature of their association’s president or vice president on their contest application.

-Make sure to check out the Queen’s Blog, where Emily will detail all of her experiences throughout the year!
+Make sure to check out the Queen’s Blog, where Meghan will detail all of her experiences throughout the year!

 September 1st – Congress Program Ads Due